 Dr. Kornreich’s has extensive experience with Ketamine infusion therapy for OCD symptom relief.
 To schedule an appointment and learn more about the therapy’s benefits, contact KetaMed Health & Wellness today.

 Post-traumatic stress disorder is common among military veterans, but many civilians experience PTSD, too.
 Car accidents, work incidents, domestic violence, and other traumatic events can trigger this severe condition, which causes anxiety, tension, violence, insomnia, flashbacks, and anger outbursts.
-Dr. Douglas Kornreich administers Ketamine infusion therapy at KetaMed Health & Wellness in Rye Brook, New York, to provide long-lasting relief of symptoms, allowing the body to heal itself and helping restore neural pathways to the brain.
+Dr. Douglas Kornreich administers Ketamine infusion therapy at KetaMed Health & Wellness in Bedford Hills, New York, to provide long-lasting relief of symptoms, allowing the body to heal itself and helping restore neural pathways to the brain.

 PTSD is a mental health condition that develops after a person has experienced a life-threatening event such as military combat, assault, or a car accident.
 Recurrent memories, anxious thoughts and feelings, and chronic insomnia may disrupt day-to-day activities.